tomjn/WordPress-The-Right-Way/queries/README.md

 #### Don't use `query_posts`

-`query_posts` is used to modify the main query, however it does this by discarding it and replacing it with a new query.
-This is incredibly wasteful and has a major performance cost.
+`query_posts` is an overly simplistic and problematic way to modify the main query of a page by replacing it with new instance of the query.

-Using `query_posts` can encourage bad habits, and cannot be nested inside other queries.
-Use the `pre_get_posts` filter instead.
+It is inefficient (re-runs SQL queries) and will outright fail in some circumstances (especially often when dealing with posts pagination).
+Any modern WordPress code should use more reliable methods, such as making use of the `pre_get_posts` hook, for this purpose.
+Do not use `query_posts()`.

 ### Cleaning up after Queries